ComposableFi/composable/docs/docs/governance-&-token/token-transparency.md

 For more on how the vesting pallet works, please read: [https://github.com/paritytech/substrate/blob/master/frame/vesting/src/lib.rs.](https://github.com/paritytech/substrate/blob/master/frame/vesting/src/lib.rs)

-### Composable Cosmos Allocation
+### Picasso Allocation

-The multisig address `centauri12k2pyuylm9t7ugdvz67h9pg4gmmvhn5vmvgw48` holds 1,066,669,217.2 PICA.
-This was transferred from the Picasso treasury for the purpose of validator delegations during genesis to secure the Composable Cosmos chain.
+As per [Council Motion 26](https://picasso.polkassembly.io/motion/26), 1,066,669,217.17 PICA tokens on Picasso Kusama was transferred to the Picasso (Cosmos) upon its mainnet launch from the Picasso Treasury to an escrow address.
+1,066,669,217.17 PICA was minted on Picasso for the purpose of validator delegations during genesis.
+PICA was not burned on Picasso, but instead sent to the escrow address and once the transfer protocol opens, they will only be unescrowed if the initial PICA supply minted on Picasso is sent back to Picasso Kusama.
 ### Hyperspace Relayer allocation

 The current Hyperspace account on Picasso has the following address: `5wcgm3bbotHBcSjpgN6uGV338XhxDGuB22BETxsbgaMwqhzT`.